How to Stop Snoring? – Five Tested and Proven Tips

 Quick Explainer: How Mouth Breathing Causes Snoring

-Imagine the tissue in the rear oral cavity as a ship’s reefed sail.
-When the wind blows against it, the sail starts to flutter, causing a banging noise.
-For oral snoring this means: If oral breathing air (“the wind”) blows against the slackened tissue (“sail”), it will start to vibrate and produce the symptomatic snoring noise.
+Imagine for a moment that the tissue at the back of your mouth and throat is a ship’s sail.
+When the wind blows against the sail, the sail starts to flutter, causing a banging noise.
+For oral snoring this means: When the air (“the wind”) rushing through the mouth blows against the slackened tissue (“sail”), it will start to vibrate and produce the symptomatic snoring noise.

 Background Knowledge: Why is Nasal Breathing Healthier than Breathing Through the Mouth?

-Nasal breathing is the natural, physiological form of breathing.
-It is far more effective than nasal breathing in filtering out dust and dirt particles, germs and pathogens.
-Furthermore, nasal breathing always brings the breathing air to body temperature before it reaches the lungs.
+Nasal breathing is the most natural and healthiest form of breathing.
+It is far more effective than mouth breathing in filtering out dust and dirt particles, germs and pathogens.
+Furthermore, nasal breathing always raises the air to body temperature before it reaches the lungs.
 When the outside air – on its way through the nose – is cold, it is warmed up, when it’s too hot, then the air is cooled down and contemporaneously moistened.
 In addition, nasal breathing increases oxygen saturation in your blood by up to 15%.
 Nasal breathing supplies the organs better with oxygen and the body can regenerate more easily: It will make it far easier for you to find restorative sleep.
 In contrast, mouth breathing can lead to dry mouth, mouth odor, inflamed mucous membranes and dental caries.

 The second most common cause of snoring is the tongue relaxing, falling back into the throat and constricting or blocking the airways while asleep.
 So what can you do against this type of snoring?
 Because this problem only occurs when sleeping on the back, there is an easy fix to it: Try sleeping on the side (ideal) or consider sleeping in a prone position.
 Positional therapy (position trainers) can facilitate the transition from sleeping on your back to sleeping on the side.